anikitenko/mini-sftp-client/README.md

 ![first screen](https://github.com/anikitenko/mini-sftp-client/raw/staging/doc-images/first-screen.png)

 ##### Notes:
-* If you are able to authenticate without password on your server, you may ignore that field
+* If you are able to authenticate without password on your server, you may ignore password field
 * During establishing SSH connection client will try to use .ssh/id_rsa and .ssh/id_dsa if client finds them
 * Unsure about connection?
 Use Test button
 * Changing connection name also changes title of the page.